MathuC/trito/README.md

 # Trito

-[Trito](https://mathusan.net/Trito/index.html) is a simple javascript canvas game where you dodge the rectangles coming your way (from top to bottom).
+[Trito](https://mathusan.net/Trito/index.html) is a simple javascript canvas game where you dodge the squares coming your way.

 ## Components
 `canvas.js` has the whole game in a canvas that draws every 10 milliseconds (100 times per second) so that the animation is smooth.